-Launched in 2009, the award-winning La Treizième Heure XIII epitomises its uncompromising approach to the masterful use of the finest ingredients.
+Launched in 2009, the award-winning La Treizième Heure XIII epitomizes its uncompromising approach to the masterful use of the finest ingredients.

 The crisp and tart citrusy undertones of bergamot set the scene for the herbal, smoked-infused note of maté.

-A rich leather accord, together with birch tar, creates a seductive animalic mood that won’t be to everyone’s liking (but that’s the point of these kind of experimental scents).
+A rich leather accord, together with birch tar, creates a seductive animalic mood that won’t be to everyone’s liking (but that’s the point of these kinds of experimental scents).